Nursing Associate in Applied Science Program of Study

 Redlands Community College nursing program will graduate cohorts who:

-2. Obtain employment at an annual rate of 85% or higher within 6 months of graduation.
+2. Obtain employment at an annual rate of 85% or higher within eight months of graduation.

 Nursing Program Student Learning Outcomes